Doctor of Physical Therapy: Frequently Asked Questions

 Is Mount Union’s program accredited?

-The University of Mount Union is seeking accreditation for a new physical therapist education program from CAPTE.
-The program will submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
+The University of Mount Union is seeking accreditation of a new physical therapist education program from CAPTE.
+The program is planning to submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage, on March 1, 2016.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
-Further, through achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.
+Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.

 What are the DPT program’s requirements to be accepted?